SherG/perpetual-elm/exampleSite/content/privacy-policy.md

 How to contact us

-If you have any general questions about the Site or the information we collect about you and how we use it, you can contact us at: isf.fov@gmail.com or call us at (646) 760-9330.
+If you have any general questions about the Site or the information we collect about you and how we use it, you can contact us at: data@spearfishcap.com.

-Last Modified: July 29, 2019-
+Last Modified: October 27, 2019